Bees, Birds, and Beyond: An Unexpected Journey on the Path to Conservation

 Through my research at UNH and internship at the wildlife refuge, I’ve tasted each flavor of the scientific process, from lab work to fieldwork to implementation and outreach.
 After my internship, I reconnected with the Rehan Lab, and was able to attend the entomology conference in Denver where I met Eric Eaton and some of the greatest researchers in my field.
 I’m not quite ready to leave academia yet (and I hope I never truly will), so, a graduate degree is in my near future.
 But I have learned that exploration is essential, and that learning what you both like and dislike are equally worthwhile.
 I am still not comfortable pinning myself down completely, but I have learned where I feel most at home: out in the world, engaging with both what I am trying to save, and the people who I can inspire to carry the torch with me.

 The incredible experiences I had as an undergraduate would not have been possible without the support of the many wise and generous faculty of the Department of Natural Resources and the Environment (NREN) and the Biological Sciences Department at UNH.
 It is thanks to Dr. Sandra Rehan, my faculty mentor, that I had the chance to pursue my passion of insect conservation, become involved with efforts to save native pollinators, and share that passion with others.
 She started me on my path, and for that I am eternally grateful.
 I would also like to thank Dr. Thomas Lee, my academic advisor, for always being so patient and insightful, and encouraging me to chase my dreams.
 Thank you to the Hamel Center for their support and for so graciously bestowing the Summer Undergraduate Reseach Fellowship (SURF) that allowed me to perform my fieldwork.
+Thank you to the Woodman Horticultural Research Farm, part of the New Hampshire Agricutural Experiment Station, for their support as well.
 Thank you to my fellow Rehan Lab members (The Bee People, or Beeple): Jake Withee, Katherine Odanaka, Minna Mathiasson, Dr. Erika Tucker, Wyatt Shell, and many others.
 And a big thank you to everyone at the Rachel Carson National Wildlife Refuge that made my internship such an unforgettable experience: Katrina, Ryan, Ward, Kate, Katie, Vanessa, Cassie, Sue, and all the rest I can’t possibly name here.
 Finally, thank you to my parents for being my unwavering support all these years and always encouraging me to do what I love.
 I can’t wait to see where the road takes me next!

 Molly Jacobson, from Merrimack, New Hampshire, graduated summa cum laude from the University of New Hampshire in 2017.
 A wildlife and conservation biology major, she conducted research under the mentorship of Dr. Sandra Rehan, which greatly influenced the work she does today.
 As an undergraduate, Molly was a member of the University Honors Program, the Hamel Scholar Program and both the Xi Sigma Pi National Forestry Honors Society and Phi Sigma Biological Honor Society.
 She received a Summer Undergraduate Research Fellowship (SURF), through which she conducted research on the national bumble bee decline.
 After graduation, Molly published her research in Biological Conservation and presented it at the Entomological Society of America national conference.
 She plans to attend graduate school starting in the fall of 2019.
 She hopes to make a difference in the world through hands-on work in the field and outreach in the forms of photography, writing, and education.
 Molly wrote her commentary for Inquiry as a way to “inspire others to explore their own passions, and to learn about themselves and where they want the paths of their lives to take them.”